-Council has determined to make and levy differential general rates on rateable land within the Mareeba Shire Council local government area in respect of the 2019/2020 financial year.
+In the view of levying equitable general rates, and in consideration of the diversity of land across the Shire, Council has determined to make and levy differential general rates on rateable land within the Mareeba Shire Council local government area in respect of the 2020/21 financial year in accordance with section 81 of the Local Government Regulation 2012.
 The rateable value upon which the differential general rates are to be levied is based on the valuation, as determined by the Department of Natural Resources, Mines and Energy or in the case of mining claims as per Section 79 of the Local Government Regulation 2012.